This piece originally appeared in briefer form in Colorlines.

 Moonves wasn’t alone in his excitement over Trump.
 In March 2016, The New York Times reported that Trump had received close to $2 billion worth of earned media coverage, which far outpaced the amount any Democratic or Republican candidate had received.
 Racism was good for business.

 Meanwhile, online platforms like Google, Facebook and Twitter also play a powerful role in shaping the public narrative on race, and they, too, have profited from racism, and have failed to prevent their platforms from being used to manipulate the public by exploiting racial divisions in our society.
-These companies have allowed targeted ad buys that discriminate against people of color and have let rampant hate speech to thrive on their platforms.
+These companies have allowed targeted ad buys that discriminate against people of color and have let rampant hate speech thrive on their platforms.

 This is why mistrust of the media persists.
-And despite the fact that many media companies and White journalists have produced incredible work through the years that defended the basic rights of people of color, the mainstream media have been less willing to produce the kind of journalism that seeks to expose the root causes of systemic racial inequities in our society.
+And despite the fact that many media companies and white journalists have produced incredible work through the years that defended the basic rights of people of color, the mainstream media have been less willing to produce the kind of journalism that seeks to expose the root causes of systemic racial inequities in our society.

 'Walls of white resistance'

-In 1967, the Rev. Martin Luther King Jr. criticized the press and other White institutions in his book Where Do We Go from Here: Chaos or Community? for abandoning the Black community’s struggle for equality following the passage of the Voting Rights Act.
+In 1967, the Rev. Martin Luther King Jr. criticized the press and other white institutions in his book Where Do We Go from Here: Chaos or Community? for abandoning the Black community’s struggle for equality following the passage of the Voting Rights Act.